 Cage Cleaning: I typically spot clean all my hamster cages weekly.
 Your hamster will hopefully choose one corner of his enclosure as a “bathroom”, scoop up the soiled bedding and replace with fresh.
 If you are using a sand bath in your hamster’s enclosure, they will likely use this as a bathroom.
 In this case, I recommend emptying and refilling the sand bath every two weeks, or more often if necessary.
 Full cage cleans can be stressful and disorienting for hamsters since they mostly rely on scent to navigate their surroundings.
 If you can, preserve their nest and surrounding bedding.

 I typically use a mild, residue and scent free disinfectant to wash my cages.
 A 50/50 water and vinegar solution is also a good option for cleaning.
 Make sure to rinse and dry well after using any cleaning agent.
-A “Detolf” cage may only need a deep clean every two months, a Prevue 528 cage or a 40-gallon breeder tank will likely need a full cage clean out every month.
+An enclosure with 1000 sq. in. of floorspace may only need a deep clean every two months, a smaller enclosure will likely need a full cage clean out every month.

 Environment: In the wild, hamsters can shield themselves from extreme temperatures in underground burrows.
 Domesticated hamsters do not have this ability and do best at temperatures between 65- and 75-degrees Fahrenheit.
 Keep your hamster in a warm room away from direct sunlight and drafts, provide deep bedding to burrow in.
 If your home is very warm during the summer season, consider providing a chilled ceramic tile or hideout.